 During weekends, you can plan getaways with your friends to relax and start afresh with a positive mindset.
 Search for beautiful destinations online, book your tickets, witness nature’s beauty and try all kinds of cuisines.
 Attend concerts, festivals, and events happening around you and make sure you experience it all while you can.
 Don’t spend your weekends or free time in your room or staying online, step out and make memories.

 Keep in touch!

-Being away from home can make you feel a little lonely but you have to settle yourself in your new place and make it feel like ‘home’.
-Decorate your new place to bring out the homely vibes, bring your favorite things from home as pieces of memories.
-If you put some effort into revamping your new place, it will definitely feel cozy and put-together, where you can relax yourself during days off.
+Being away from home can make you feel a little lonely, but you have to settle yourself in your new place and make it feel like ‘home’.
+Decorate your new place to bring out the homely vibes, bring your favourite things from home as pieces of memories.
+If you put some effort into revamping your new place, it will definitely feel cosy and put-together, where you can relax during days off.

 Have faith in yourself

-Adjusting to a new culture isn’t easy, but you need to have faith in yourself so as to face challenges head on.
+Adjusting to a new culture isn’t easy, but you need to have faith in yourself to face challenges head-on.
 Depend on yourself for taking care of your mind, body and health.
 Give yourself some time to understand and accept cultural differences and most importantly have patience and trust the process as they say difficult roads often lead to beautiful destinations.

 Make new friends